zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_events.rst

       EVENT KEYPRESS        validate_keypress
       EVENT BUTTONPRESS     NULL

-A public event can be referenced from any source file that includes the file :file:`zephyr.h`.
+A public event can be referenced by name from any source file that includes the file :file:`zephyr.h`.

 .. note::